pjotrp/mpi-with-ruby/README.md

 * 4 cores,  8 individuals ~ wallclock time 1.07s
 * 4 cores, 16 individuals ~ wallclock time 3.11s

-Adding "-mca yield_when_idle 1" slows things down significantly (on a single 4-core Linux 3.2.0 box).
-Still need to test that on a cluster.

-fixing the mpi-ruby send buffer bug
+fixing the mpi-ruby send buffer bug and moving the default receive buffer on the stack

 * 4 cores,  2 individuals ~ wallclock time 0.03s
-* 4 cores,  4 individuals ~ wallclock time 0.11s
+* 4 cores,  4 individuals ~ wallclock time 0.10s
-* 4 cores,  8 individuals ~ wallclock time 0.50s
+* 4 cores,  8 individuals ~ wallclock time 0.41s
-* 4 cores, 16 individuals ~ wallclock time 1.54s
+* 4 cores, 16 individuals ~ wallclock time 1.44s

 Other tuning:

+* Adding "-mca yield_when_idle 1" slows things down significantly (on a single 4-core Linux 3.2.0 box).
+Still need to test that on a cluster.
-* When moving Kernel::select after an empty f.gets, 10% gets knocked off.
+* When moving Kernel::select after an empty f.gets, 10% gets knocked off - that is the default now

 # Install